-As a family and Community Club, Ayr United Football Club will not tolerate unacceptable conduct from the Club’s employees, Directors, Players or Supporters and any other person exercising a function for or connected with the Club, at Somerset Park or at any other away football stadium.
+As a family and Community Club, Ayr United Football Club condemns and will not tolerate any form of misbehaviour and/or unacceptable conduct from any person (the Club’s employees, Directors, Players or Supporters and any other person exercising a function for or connected with the Club) at Somerset Park or at any other away football stadium.

-Ayr United Football Club aims to create and maintain an environment where spectators can enjoy the game of football, safe in the knowledge that they are free from all forms of harassment, abuse, unacceptable or disorderly conduct.
+Ayr United Football Club aims to create and maintain an environment where all spectators feel welcome, safe in the knowledge that they are free from all forms of harassment, abuse and any conduct that is unacceptable or disorderly.

-This policy applies for any football matches or events within Somerset Park, or at any away fixtures.
-All persons entering the ground are expected to abide by the terms of this policy and by the SFA Ground Regulations and this Policy.
+This policy applies to any football matches or events within Somerset Park, or at any away fixtures.
+All persons entering the ground are expected to abide by the terms of this policy and by the SFA Ground Regulations.
 Copies of both are posted around the ground.